 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2015.
 At Kimberley Primary and Nursery School, these values are reinforced regularly.
 To see how we do this, please see the document below and our Rights Respecting School's page.

-In addition, we use our regular 'Thought of the Week' to encourage discussion and reflection in class.
-This is designed to promote deeper thinking skills and discussion, whilst also covering fundamental, British Values.
-It is regularly communicated to parents and carers through our weekly newsletter.
+In addition, we have a weekly 'Thought of the Week' assembly to encourage discussion and reflection.
+This is designed to promote deeper thinking skills and discussion, whilst also covering fundamental British Values, Protected Characteristics and a UNCRC article of the week .
+It is regularly communicated to parents and carers through Class Dojo.